OVERCOMING THE SAINTS

 Paul consistently addressed the believers as saints—holy ones.

-To all that be in Rome, beloved of God, called to be saints: Grace to you and peace from God our Father, and the Lord Jesus Christ.
+To all who are in Rome, beloved of God, called to be saints: Grace to you and peace from God our Father and the Lord Jesus Christ.
 (Romans 1:7)

 The nation of Israel as such is not holy today.
 Only those who are part of Christ are holy to the Lord, are saints.

-Even us, whom he hath called, not of the Jews only, but also of the Gentiles?
+even us whom He called, not of the Jews only, but also of the Gentiles?
 (Romans 9:24)

 When Daniel speaks of “the holy people” he is referring to the olive tree, to God’s elect, to those who are of Christ; not to the physical nation of Israel.

-For this Agar is mount Sinai in Arabia, and answereth to Jerusalem which now is, and is in bondage with her children.
-(Galatians 4:25)
+for this Hagar is Mount Sinai in Arabia, and corresponds to Jerusalem which now is, and is in bondage with her children— (Galatians 4:25)

 The saints (holy ones) of the last days, the days of Antichrist, are those who are in Christ whether they are physical Jews or Gentiles.
 Redemption is by promise, not by natural birth.

-That is, They which are the children of the flesh, these are not the children of God: but the children of the promise are counted for the seed.
+That is, those who are the children of the flesh, these are not the children of God; but the children of the promise are counted as the seed.
 (Romans 9:8)

 We Gentile believers are an integral part of true, elect Israel.
 We need to learn how the Lord God will deal with those who belong to Him whether they are Jewish or Gentile by physical birth.